Consorcio Regional de Transportes de Madrid

 The Consorcio Regional de Transportes de Madrid (CRTM; literally: Regional Consortium of Transportation for Madrid) is an autonomous body created by Spanish law 5/1985 which is tasked with coordinating the public transport operations across multiple providers in the Community of Madrid.
 It harmonizes fares for commuter rail, rapid transit, light rail and bus transport services provided by entities such as Renfe Cercanías, Metro de Madrid S.A. or the Empresa Municipal de Transportes de Madrid (EMT).

 The Consorcio also extends into some councils of the nearby provinces of Toledo, Guadalajara and Cuenca, and, to a lesser extent, to some councils of the provinces of Segovia and Avila.

-Its executive board is presided by the regional minister for Transportation.
+Its executive board is presided over by the regional minister for transport.
 The vice-president is a member of the Municipal Council of Madrid.
-The rest of board members are 6 more representatives of the regional government, 2 more representatives of the Madrid municipal council, 3 representatives of other municipal councils, 2 representatives of the State administration, 2 syndical representatives, 2 representatives of corporate associations and 1 representative of consumer associations.
+The other board members are six further representatives of the regional government, two more representatives of the Madrid municipal council, three representatives of other municipal councils, two representatives of the State administration, two syndical representatives, two representatives of corporate associations and one representative of consumer associations.